 I am called Marnix, but my official given names are actually Mari Antonius Cornelis Dekker.
 I was born in Rotterdam, in 1976, just 8 minutes before my twin sister Leontien Dekker, who is a theologist.
 My father is Kees Dekker, a retired meteorologist, born in Brielle in 1946, and my mother is Ria Kreischer, born in Schiedam in 1946.

 I have been working in computer security and #cybersecurity as it is now called, since 2003.
 Currently I work at ENISA, the EU’s Cybersecurity agency, where I coordinate the activities under the new EU directive on Network and Information Security, working with Commission, EU Member states and private sector to improve the resilience of the EU’s critical sectors.

-I have been in the network and information security field since 2004.
-Currently I am at the European Commission, supporting the director of IT security, developing the corporate IT security strategy and policy.
+Before joining ENISA, from 2015 to 2017, I was at the European Commission, supporting the IT security director (formerly called CISO of the Commission), developing the corporate IT security strategy and policy.